 For example, it is perfectly legal for a man to ask his fiancée to sign a prenuptial agreement waiving her right to spousal support.
 If she does so and spends the next 20 years working in the home and raising children, she may not have any means to support herself financially if they divorce.
 In this case, the judge would not let the woman become dependent on public assistance for her survival.
 The judge would likely order the husband to pay some spousal support regardless of the existence of a prenuptial agreement.

 Challenging a prenuptial agreement is difficult, but not impossible.
-At Ashby Law, our attorneys know that you may need financial help to support yourself, and can help you challenge an unfair or invalid prenuptial agreement.
+At Pacific Northwest Family Law, our attorneys know that you may need financial help to support yourself, and can help you challenge an unfair or invalid prenuptial agreement.

-For more information on your rights and options during a divorce, contact Ashby Law today by calling 590-572-3700.
+For more information on your rights and options during a divorce, contact Pacific Northwest Family Law today by calling 590-572-3700.